DJBarnes/django-adminlte2-pdq/README.md

     ]
     ```

+    ---
+    :information_source: **NOTE**
+    The **django_adminlte_2** app should be listed before any django apps so
+    that template overriding works correctly.
+Additionally, if you plan to
+    override any Django-AdminLTE-2 templates, they should be listed above
+    the **django_adminlte_2 app**.

+    ---

-3. Django-AdminLTE-2 provides templates for django's account routes and some sample routes.
+3. Django-AdminLTE-2 provides templates for django's account routes and some
+    sample routes.
 Add the routes to your URLconf if you want to use them.
     ```python
     from django.contrib import admin
     from django.urls import include